simonmichael/hledger_site/src/index.md

 ----

 **hledger** is friendly, fast, dependable, cross platform accounting software.
-It tracks money, investments, cryptocurrencies, time, or any countable commodity, using human-readable **[plain text data](https://plaintextaccounting.org)** that you control.
+It tracks money, investments, cryptocurrencies, time - or anything else countable - using human-readable **[plain text data](https://plaintextaccounting.org)** that you control.
 It works well for both simple and complex finances.